 Third, during the village stays, we are the guests of the village/school/school district/local government.
 This may seem to be trivial, but to a Thai, being the host is a very significant responsibility.
 Our hosts will always assure that we are comfortable (sometimes to a fault) and will go out of their way to assure that we are safe and secure.
 We are literally the center of attention, and everyone in the villages will feel responsible for our comfort and safety.

-Next, all students are issued a personal Thai cell phone with their own number.
+Next, all students are issued a personal Thai cell phone with their own number or a SIM card for their own phones.
 This allows them to call any of us if they need assistance (e.g. students often call Noi to assist in translating for them).
 It also gives us the ability to call anyone in the US, and for anyone in the US to call us.
 Cell phone coverage in Thailand is excellent, much better than here, so we will always be in contact (with the exception of a few days at one of the mountain villages).

 We pay close attention to the student’s personal safety while on the trip.
 All the hotels that we stay at are secure, we always stay in groups, the vans we travel in are modern and driven by professional drivers, and we are always accompanied by Thai locals.
 We will also avoid any political demonstrations or other events of that nature.

 Finally, we take a number precautions to minimize health risks.
 All food that is served to the students is hygienic, as is the bottled water.
-We have a first aid kit with us at all times, as well as first responders (I am a certified EMT-B) that know how to use it.
+We have a first aid kit with us at all times, as well as first responders that know how to use it.
 And as I have mentioned before, the Thai medical system is excellent, and we will always be close to a medical facility if needed.